Chuo-ku Tourism Association Official Blog

 IMG_3547.JPG

-In addition, the tea plantation farming method in Shizuoka, which is a Globally Important Agricultural Heritage System, is not only a method for producing high-quality tea.
+In addition, Shizuoka tea Kusaba farming, which is Globally Important Agricultural Heritage System, is not only a farming method for producing high-quality tea.

-I learned that it is an environmentally friendly traditional farming method that fosters biodiversity and is also effective in mitigating global warming.
+I learned that it is an environmentally friendly traditional farming method that fosters biodiversity and is effective in alleviating global warming.

-A certified sticker for this farming method is affixed to the package of Kakegawa tea purchased before.
+A certified sticker of this farming method is affixed to the package of Kakegawa tea purchased earlier,

 I vaguely had the image of "tea produced with particular focus on traditional farming".

-By knowing that it was an effort on a much larger scale than that.
+By knowing that it was an effort on a much larger scale,

-It was an opportunity to review the splendor of this farming method, which has been inherited in Shizuoka.
+It was an opportunity to review the splendor of this farming method that has been inherited in Shizuoka.

-■Kumamoto Prefectural Economic Federation Tea Production and Distribution Council, Minamikyushu City Tea Distribution Measures Council
+■Kumamoto Prefecture Economic Federation Tea Production and Distribution Council, Minamikyushu City Tea Distribution Measures Council

-Minamikyushu City on the left side (the southernmost tip of Japan's mainland!)
-At the booth
+South Kyushu City on the left side (the southernmost tip of Japan's mainland!)
+At the booth,

 We tasted Chiran tea, which boasts the largest production volume in Japan.